FAQ, complete with information the Literary Six-Pack, is

 A: Works were as diverse and intriguing as our state

 and its people.
 Selected for readability as well as Oklahoma-related

 content, they consisted of both fiction and nonfiction and included

 history, biography, memoir, historical fiction, essay collections, and

-Q: Who can host discussion groups?
-When
+Q: Who hosted discussion groups?

-A: Discussion groups will meet throughout the year
+A: Discussion groups met throughout the year

 hosting reading and discussion programs, and any group, organization,

-Q: Will discussion materials be provided?
+Q: Were discussion materials provided?

 school educators.
-Discussion facilitators will be available through
+Discussion facilitators were available through

 the Oklahoma Humanities Council.